Emma0147/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-prints a square, followed by a new line
+prints a triangle, followed by a new line